 - If the diploma is to be endorsed in an area of specialisation, the papers must be as specified in the schedule.

-- A candidate who has completed the requirements for the Postgraduate Certificate in Public Health shall be exempted from those papers for the diploma which have been previously passed for the certificate.
+- A candidate who has completed the requirements for the Postgraduate Certificate in Public Health shall be credited with those papers for the diploma which have been previously passed for the certificate.

 Duration of the Programme